-- 4.10.
-Enquiries have been received from MPs/MSPs and Councillors direct to managers in HSCM, at this stage it is not possible to accurately report on numbers received due to these enquiries not all being logged centrally.
-A short life working group is being established to review current processes and to create a mechanism to record these enquiries on the Datix system which will give oversight of all enquiries for the senior management team and enable accurate reporting to this Committee. - 4.11.
-Any complaints received from MPs/MSPs on behalf of constituents regarding health services, under HSCM, are recorded on Datix and captured in the data provided at Appendix 1. - 4.12.
-One enquiry was received during Quarter 1 and recorded on Datix.
+- 4.10 Four of these enquiries were closed as they were out of jurisdiction. - 4.11 Enquiries have been received from MPs/MSPs and Councillors direct to managers in HSCM.
+At this stage it is not possible to accurately report on numbers received due to these enquiries not all being logged centrally.
+A short life working group is now established to review current processes and to create a mechanism to record these enquiries on the Datix system.
+This will give oversight of all enquiries for the senior management team and enable accurate reporting to this Committee.
+It is anticipated the next report to Committee will include these figures. - 4.12 Any complaints received from MPs/MSPs on behalf of constituents regarding health services, under HSCM, are recorded on Datix and captured in the data provided at Appendix 1. - 4.13 One enquiry and 2 concerns were received during Quarter 2 and recorded on Datix. - 4.14 Work is being done to support members of the public to complain / provide feedback on their experiences.
+HSCM's "How to Complain" Leaflet is currently being revised and once complete, copies will be sent to teams.
+The HSCM webpage will be undergoing a review and the Feedback and Complaints page will be more prominent.
+Other ideas are being explored, for example; a section in a future edition of Moray Health & Care News (a newsletter delivered throughout Moray) and Freepost feedback forms for services to have available. - 4.15 A webinar, led by the Executive Director & Head of Care Opinion Scotland, last month gave an opportunity for the HSCM Corporate Manager and colleagues to hear more about Care Opinion and its uses for Health & Social Care Partnerships.
+Further information is being sought on the various subscriptions available.